Why you should check your mattress for bed bugs

 - Invest in a portable heating chamber to treat items possibly affected by bed bugs.

-Sure, nobody wants to think about bed bugs – but if you’re prepared with the right information, you can quickly identify the signs and fix it.
+Sure, nobody wants to think about bed bugs – but if you’re prepared with the right information, you can quickly identify the signs and fix them.
 With these tips for how to check your mattress for bed bugs, you’ll be back to sleeping worry-free in no time at all.